canutdca/documents-list/README.md

 ### Medium Priority

-Currently, we pass the props to child components as a JSON string.
+- Currently, we pass the props to child components as a JSON string.
 Instead, we should pass an array of Document objects.
 Otherwise, we lose the Date object (of Documents)
 - Create a custom component library for each UI element: modals, buttons, texts, inputs...
 - Improve separation of concerns in the codebase
 - Refactor large WebComponents into smaller, more focused components
 - Some components use a setter, while others use props.
 Unify this logic
+- CSS animations

 ### Low Priority

 - Dark mode support
+- Optimize memory for very large lists

 ## License